webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

 1. Tap the [+ Create New...](#accessing-your-dashboard){ .md-button .md-button--primary .btrix-button } button and select **Crawl Workflow**.

-1. Select the [Crawl Scope](workflow-setup.md#crawl-scope){ data-preview } that best fits what you would like to crawl:
+1. Select the [Crawl Scope](workflow-setup.md#crawl-scope){ data-preview } that best fits what you intend to archive:

     === "One page"

-        To crawl only a single page of a website and nothing else, leave the setting at **Single Page**.
+        Leave the setting at **Single Page**.

     === "Social media page"

-        To crawl a social media post or profile, leave the setting at **Single Page**.
+        Leave the setting at **Single Page**.
+Browsertrix [automatically adjust the scope](workflow-setup.md#use-smart-scoping-rules){ data-preview } for popular social media platforms.

     === "Entire website"

-        To crawl every webpage on _your-site_.com, _your-site_.org, or another site, choose **Pages on Same Domain**.
+        Choose **Pages on Same Domain**.

-1. [Enter the URL](workflow-setup.md#crawl-start-url-urls-to-crawl){ data-preview } of the webpage that you want to archive.
+1. Enter the URL of the webpage that you copied earlier.
-1. Depending on what you’d like to crawl, fill out additional settings:
+1. Configure optional settings:

     === "One page"

-        Even if the target of your web archive is a single page, you may also want to [include additional linked pages](workflow-setup.md#additional-scope){ data-preview } so that links do not appear to be broken when browsing the archived page.
-To do so, check **Include directly linked pages**.
+        Check **Include directly linked pages** to crawl pages linked from your target page.
+Including directly linked pages can improve the replay experience by preventing broken links.

     === "Social media page"

-        Popular social media platforms may require logging in to view content.
-To log in, you will need to add a [browser profile](browser-profiles/browser-profiles-overview.md){ data-preview }:
+        If the social media page requires logging in, you can use a [browser profile](browser-profiles/browser-profiles-overview.md){ data-preview } to provide the login credentials.

+        To add a browser profile:

         1. Scroll down and open the **Browser Settings** section.
         1. Open the **Browser Profile** menu and select **New Browser Profile**.
         1. Tap the **Start Browser**{ .md-button .md-button--success .btrix-button } button.
-        1. Log in using an account [created specifically for web archiving](browser-profiles/browser-profiles-overview.md#use-logins-dedicated-to-web-archiving){ data-preview }.
+        1. Log in using the account [that you created earlier](#before-you-start).
         1. Tap **Create Profile**{ .md-button .md-button--primary .btrix-button } to save the profile.

     === "Entire website"

         It can be difficult to estimate how many pages are on a website, especially if it is your first time crawling the site.
-Setting [crawl limits](workflow-setup.md#crawl-limits){ data-preview } is recommended as you familiarize yourself with the site crawl:
+Setting [crawl limits](workflow-setup.md#crawl-limits){ data-preview } is recommended as you familiarize yourself with the site crawl.

+        To add a crawl limit:

         1. Scroll down and open the **Crawl Limits** section.
-        1. Set a **Crawl Time Limit** or **Crawl Size Limit** according to what is reasonable within your org quotas.
+        1. Set a **Crawl Time Limit** and/or **Crawl Size Limit** according to what is reasonable within your org quotas.

 1. When you’re finished entering workflow settings, tap **Run Crawl**{ .md-button .md-button--primary .btrix-button }.